-The CCHA must verify all information that is used to establish the family's eligibility and level of assistance and is required to obtain the family's consent to collect the information.
+The CCHA must verify all information that is used to establish the family's eligibility and level of assistance and is required to obtain written authorization from the family in order to collect the information.
 Applicants and program participants must cooperate with the verification process as a condition of receiving assistance.
 The CCHA must not pass on the cost of verification to the family.

-The CCHA will follow the verification guidance provided by HUD in Notice PIH 2010-19 and any subsequent guidance issued by HUD.
-This chapter summarizes those requirements and provides supplementary PHA policies.
+The CCHA will follow the verification guidance provided by HUD in Notice PIH 2018-18 and any subsequent guidance issued by HUD.
+This chapter summarizes those requirements and provides supplementary CCHA policies.

 Part I describes the general verification process.
-More detailed requirements related to individual factors are provided in subsequent parts including family information (Part II), income and assets (Part III), and mandatory deductions (Part IV).
+Part II provides more detailed requirements related to family information.
+Part III provides information on income and assets, and Part IV covers mandatory deductions.